 The front of the microphone has a handy mute button.
 It doesn’t have a power ON/OFF button, so I have connected it to a powered USB hub that I have.
 I turn on the hub only when I am going to be using the Fifine mic.

 The backside of the Mic has a microphone level control (volume control), which is very handy during calls.
-It also has a low-latency monitoring control – you can connect a headphone to the port at the bottom and listen to what the audio from the microphone will sound.
-Apart from the Micro-USB port, the bottom of the mic has a thread, to connect any standard camera tripod.
+It also has a low-latency monitoring control – you can connect a headphone to the port at the bottom and listen to what the audio from the microphone will sound like.
+Apart from the Mini-USB port, the bottom of the mic has a thread, to connect any standard camera tripod.

 The attached stand can be removed and the mic can be hooked to a boom arm stand with the included adapter that fits into the tripod thread.